Make good choices.

 Today the Mailbag is here to talk to you about the best part of the semester.

 Spring break is upon us.
 The weather is warming (and then cooling, and then warming again, but you get it).
-It's time to start planting the gardens.
+Its time to start planting the gardens.
 Baseball is back.
 Golf courses are greening up.

 All the good things.